Capsular Contracture Correction – San Diego

 - Identify whether any female relatives in your immediate family have any history of breast cancer

 We don’t like to publish pricing as it is subject to market changes and dependent on the types of procedures you consider.
-We do have a fee schedule available in the office after your consultation, and we can give you an estimate through virtual consultation tools available on this site like our Zwivel® page.
-Feel free to contact us for a pre-consultation and we are happy to provide more information.
+Review our Pricing page to build a “wishlist” and get estimated pricing on capsular contracture correction or a combination of procedures.
+We also have a fee schedule available in the office after your consultation.
+Feel free to contact our San Diego office for a pre-consultation and we are happy to provide more information.
 The cost of your surgery will partly depend on where you have it, the brand and style of implants, and whether a capsulectomy, capsulotomy, implant replacement or just removal are being performed.

 One approach occasionally prescribed by plastic surgeons — though not FDA approved for this purpose and therefore “off-label” — is the use of medications called leukotriene inhibitors.
 These are medications usually prescribed for treatment of asthma and other respiratory conditions, which have found to potentially have modest beneficial effects on capsular contracture.
 Commonly prescribed medications include Accolate and Singulair.
 While there is some scientific literature suggesting a mild affect on capsules with the use of these medications, Dr. Sayed has not found them helpful in the rare cases we have prescribed them to test their value.
 Some patients wish to try these medications to be sure they have “done all that can be done” before moving on to surgical correction.
 However, there are small risks including liver failure as a serious complication which may occur in rare cases with the use of these meds, so Dr. Sayed does not strongly encourage their use for this purpose.